 - They think it’s too late.
 It’s never too late!
 Never!
-Apparently David learned this lesson in time, and taught his son Solomon (read Proverbs 4:3-4 and 1:1).
+Apparently, David learned this lesson in time and taught his son Solomon (read Proverbs 1:1 and 4:3-4).
 As long as there is breath in your lungs, you should be your kids’ dad!

-Dads, will you be courageous enough to loving interfere with your kids if they are getting off track?
+Dads, will you be courageous enough to lovingly interfere with your kids if they are getting off track?

 Will you be courageous enough to make some changes in your schedule so that you can invest the time and energy and creativity necessary to raise them up?